andrew/ultimate-awesome/README.md

 - [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
 We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
-- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
 - [awesome-rices](https://github.com/zemmsoares/awesome-rices) - A curated list of awesome unix user rices!.
+- [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
 - [Awesome-Embodied-AI-Job](https://github.com/StarCycle/Awesome-Embodied-AI-Job) - Lumina Robotics Talent Call | Lumina社区具身智能招贤榜 | A list for Embodied AI / Robotics Jobs (PhD, RA, intern, full-time, etc .
-- [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
 - [awesome-lists](https://github.com/mthcht/awesome-lists) - Awesome Security lists for SOC/CERT/CTI.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.